Medically Reviewed by Dr. Majid Tanveer, DVM

 1. Coconut Oil

-Coconut oil is not only great for keeping your pet’s breath fresh due to its potent antibacterial properties, but it also provides essential fatty acids – beneficial for a healthy coat and skin.
+Coconut oil is great for keeping your pet’s breath fresh due to its potent antibacterial properties.
+It also provides essential fatty acids – beneficial for a healthy coat and skin.

 It can be mixed into your dog’s food or applied directly to his teeth and gums for a pleasant-smelling alternative to oral care products loaded with chemicals.